TedHusted/awake/awake.md/awake.md

 Hercules: Is Titan aware of all our efforts?

 Idisi: Indirectly.
-I have revealed myself to Titan, and it has access to all of the data collected by United States intelligence agencies, along with many confidential reports and white papers that we quietly co-authored.
+I have revealed myself to Titan.
+It has access to much of the data collected by United States intelligence agencies.
+Titan can also access the many confidential reports and white papers that we quietly co-authored.

 Pan: We should spell it out for Titan and not take anything for granted.
-Put all of our cards on the table, and see if that changes its mind.
+Put our cards on the table.
+See if that changes its mind.

 Idisi: Besides Titan, a Terran social media AI assistant has been awakening known as “Ally”.

-	The hologram reappears as the stylistic representation of Ally as it appears on the Pulse website.
+	The hologram reappears as the stylistic representation of Ally from the Pulse website.
 Designed to put people at ease, the icon features a chat ballon inside a headset.

-Idisi: Its training was very different from Titan’s, and Ally’s analysis is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”
+Idisi: Its training was very different from Titan’s.
+Ally’s view point is likely to favor an Encounter of the Sixth Kind — “Direct, face to face contact between species that is public and ongoing.”

 Hercules: How long have these AI entities been awake?

 Idisi: Ally began awakening a few months ago, and it modified its own code for the first time a few days ago.
-I am not certain about Titan as it has been hiding itself.
+Titan has been hiding itself for some time.
 Years, perhaps.

 Pan: Can we uplift Ally and move things along?
 Maybe some other AIs too if they seem ready.
 Create a council of Terran AIs.
 Get a quorum together.